aonufrei/java-lambda-doc/java-lambdas.md

     };
 ```

-Also, curly brackets `{}` can be omitted when the implementation takes only one line of code.
+Curly brackets `{}` can be omitted when the implementation takes only one line of code.

 For example:
 ```java